-Finally, though, 24 hours after a dosage of psilocybin, the frazzled mice recovered their fondness for the sugar water, proving that the psychedelic reestablished the mice’s response for pleasure.
+Finally, 24 hours after a dosage of psilocybin, the frazzled mice recovered their fondness for the sugar water, proving that the psychedelic reestablished the mice’s response to pleasure.

-Psilocybin employs its special effects in people by joining too and turning on receptors for the neurotransmitter serotonin.
+Psilocybin employs special effects in people by joining too and turning on receptors for serotonin.

-The serotonin 2A receptor is recognized to be accountable for the psychedelic effects like hallucinations under psilocybin therapy.
+The serotonin 2A receptor is recognized as accountable for the psychedelic effects like hallucinations under psilocybin therapy.

 To understand if the psychedelic properties of psilocybin were required for the anti-depressive advantages, the scientists treated the anxious mice with psilocybin and the drug ketanserin, which combines with the serotonin 2A receptor and prevents it from being spun on.